Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Desember 2024 22.29.01 UTC
+- WIB: Kamis, 5 Desember 2024 23.34.41 UTC
-- WITA: Kamis, 5 Desember 2024 23.29.01 UTC
+- WITA: Jumat, 6 Desember 2024 00.34.41 UTC
-- WIT: Jumat, 6 Desember 2024 00.29.01 UTC
+- WIT: Jumat, 6 Desember 2024 01.34.41 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: attitude
+Kategori: inspirational